Asia

 Ride a camel across the desert to see the sun rise is a must for the Wadi Rum Desert.
 Photo Credit: Catherine Parker

-After riding though the soundless desert, the camels reach the point where the sun peaks above the horizon.
-Take a moment and snap a photo.
+During our excursion, our guide tethered the camels together so we didn’t have to give them directions with the reins.
+After riding through the soundless desert, the camels reached the point where the sun peaks above the horizon.

 A boy and his camels.